Eat4Change

 Background of the project

-Eat4Change engages especially 15–35-year-olds European citizens to decrease animal-based products in their diets and increase the consumption of plant-based food.
-The project also highlights global interconnections and dependencies and demonstrates how individual diets can impact on the wellbeing of people and the planet and support achievement of sustainable development goals (SDGs).
-The project contributes to positive economic, social and environmental impacts in Europe and developing countries.
+Eat4Change engaged especially 15–35-year-olds European citizens to decrease animal-based products in their diets and increase the consumption of plant-based food.
+The project also highlighted global interconnections and dependencies and demonstrates how individual diets can impact on the wellbeing of people and the planet and support achievement of sustainable development goals (SDGs).
+The project contributed to positive economic, social and environmental impacts in Europe and developing countries.

 Goals of the project